-To add individual constituents to MailChimp, find them in a search or navigate to their Details page, and then edit their MailChimp status:
+To add individual constituents to Mailchimp, find them in a search (and then hover your cursor over the double dashes to reveal the Add button) or navigate to their Details page and add or edit their Mailchimp status there:

-To remove a constituent, follow the same steps as above, but change the status to -- none --.
+To remove a constituent from the Mailchimp Audience you have synced with your LGL account, follow the same steps as above but change the status to "Removed".

 Bulk subscribing constituents

-This will pull up a form that allows you to change the status of all selected constituents:
+Selecting this option pulls up a bulk edit process that allows you to change the Mailchimp status of all selected constituents:

-2. In the Integration Settings page for MailChimp, you can see the "Record Progress" (have we pushed the record successfully to MailChimp) and the "Record Status" we've received back from MailChimp based on their attempt to process the email address.
+2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (has LGL pushed the record successfully to Mailchimp) and the "Record Status" that has been received back from Mailchimp based on their attempt to process the email address.
 You can click on these links to filter your results.
-We also show you the total of constituents "Currently in MailChimp" which could include people who've been added directly via MailChimp.
+We also show you the total of constituents "Currently in Mailchimp", which could include people who've been added directly via Mailchimp.
 Here's a screenshot:

 Build a list in LGL

 You can do this by first creating your list in LGL:

 Subscribe everyone on the list